-These moral views are widely regarded as austere and non-indulgent.
-Victorian morality also displayed zero tolerance towards sexual promiscuity and breaches of the law.
-While many elements of the Victorian moral code will seem alien, some are very familiar.
+These moral views are often regarded as austere and non-indulgent.
+Victorian morality also displays zero tolerance toward sexual promiscuity and breaches of the law.
+While many elements of the Victorian moral code might seem alien to modern individuals, some may be familiar.
 Ideas like chivalry have their root in Victorian-era movements.
 As a result, understanding Victorian moral codes can help you to understand modern beliefs far removed in space and time from Victorian Britain.

 Although truthfulness, economizing, duty, personal responsibility, and a strong work ethic were strongly regarded as morals of the Victorian era, the years between 1837 and 1901 involved much more.
-One of the most notable differences involves the stark contrasts between various people's lifestyles, as Academia documented.
+One of the most notable differences involves the stark contrasts between various people's lifestyles.

 Quality Of Life

 At this time, some wealthy people did not need to work due to already having abundant resources.
 However, impoverished individuals were forced to work to put food on their tables.
 In some cases, the poor children of this era had to work with their parents.
 Less fortunate families who lacked homes and jobs may have lived in workhouses.

 A middle class did exist, although in many regards, the middle class was considered part of the upper class, as they, too, lived comfortably, unlike the lower class.
 Middle-class men worked as attorneys, doctors, shopkeepers, bankers, merchants, and factory owners.